 April 2004.
 Beyond The Gateway to India there are several wharves where you can catch a boat to the UNESCO-approved Elephanta Island, home to the so-called City of Caves and a stunning presentation of rock art dating back to the 5th century.
 Linked to the cult of Shiva, the island also has a few village communities and plenty of dense forest trails.

-Check out more My 5s from that long ago trip to India.
+Check out more travel reports from that long ago trip to India.

 For a more detailed account of my wanderings around the country, why not dive into my short story collection Incidents In India.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.